adriangohjw/adriangohjw.github.io/_posts/2021-09-28-improve-database-view-performance-with-materialized-view.md

 # <b>Hey View, it's not working out for us anymore...</b>

-However, over the past 4 months, <b>our data set has grown in size</b> due to [more users are contributing their salaries][nodeflair-salaries-submission] and we have got more job listings to use in the salary estimation process.
+However, over the past 4 months, <b>our data set used in salary computation has grown in size</b> as [more users are contributing their salaries][nodeflair-salaries-submission] and us getting more job listings.
 Thus, our queries and APIs were taking longer to complete (up to 5x longer).

 In addition, this issue will only worsen over time as the data set continues to grow.
 Just like a broken relationship, we have to fix it before it gets worse.